Gravitational waves from cosmic strings for pedestrians: Fundamental-mode contributions

 With the distinction between these three cases at hand, we can return to the initial problem of determining the maximum and minimum frequencies of the spectrum.
 The criterion for them to occur is given in \eqref{eq:RM_Max_Min}.
 Let us begin with case 1 from table \ref{table:1} in which we assume that either $f^{{\rm end}, *}_{\rm rm}$ exists and $f_{\rm rm}^{\rm min}<f^{{\rm end}, *}_{\rm rm}$ or $f^{{\rm end}, *}_{\rm rm}$ does not exist.
 Then, \eqref{eq:RM_Max_Min} becomes

 With the same argument as in the derivation of $f^{{\rm start}, *}_{\rm rm}$, upon replacing $\tilde{x}_m^{\rm eq} \leftrightarrow \tilde{x}_m^{\rm ini}$, one finds

 Hence, a minimum can only exist if $\tilde{a}_m^{\rm eq} (1+\chi_r)^{2/3} > a_{\rm eq}$ which is always realized for physically reasonable string tensions.\footnote{The non-existence of a minimum, however, does not mean that the spectrum extends to $f=0$.
 This would not be reasonable either since the radiation would need to stem from arbitrarily large string loops.
 It is rather the case that non-satisfaction of the previous criterion implies $x_{m}^{\rm eq} \geq \varphi_3\left(\tilde{x}_m^{\rm eq}, \chi_r\right)$ and, thus, the Heaviside function in \eqref{eq:Orm1} vanishes and there is no RM contribution.
 From a physical viewpoint, this is only possible if loops produced during radiation domination have decayed fast enough so that none reach matter domination.
 This, in turn, is only possible if there is a gap between the epoch of radiation and matter domination, which in reality does not occur.
-Nonetheless, it appears as an artifact of our treatment because of the splitting of the history of the Universe into a pure matter and a pure radiation part due to which $\tilde{a}_m^{\rm eq}/a_{\rm eq}<1$, while at the same time we require loop production before $\tilde{a}_m^{\rm eq}$ and loop decay after $a_{\rm eq}$.
-Since $\tilde{a}_{m}^{\rm eq}/a_{\rm eq}= (2-\sqrt{2})^{2/3}\simeq 0.7$, this happens only if $\chi_r< (2-\sqrt{2})^{-1}-1\simeq 0.7$ which corresponds to huge string tensions, $\log_{10}\left(G\mu\right) \gtrsim -2.6$.} Before we continue with the next case, we have to make sure that, given the existence of $f^{{\rm end}, *}_{\rm rm}$, our assumption $f_{\rm rm}^{\rm min}<f^{{\rm end}, *}_{\rm rm}$ is actually satisfied.
+Nonetheless, it appears as an artifact of our treatment because of the splitting of the history of the Universe into a pure matter and a pure radiation part due to which $\tilde{a}_m^{\rm eq}/a_{\rm eq}<1$, while at the same time we require loop production before $\tilde{a}_m^{\rm eq}$ and loop decay after $a_{\rm eq}$. {Since $\tilde{a}_{m}^{\rm eq}/a_{\rm eq}= (2-\sqrt{2})^{2/3}\simeq 0.7$, this happens only if $\chi_r< (2-\sqrt{2})^{-1}-1\simeq 0.7$, which corresponds, under the assumption that $\alpha \xi_r=0.1$, to huge string tensions, $\log_{10}\left(G\mu\right) \gtrsim -2.6$.
+However, if one allows $\alpha\xi_r$ to be several orders of magnitude smaller than $1$, this can actually become relevant for more realistic string tensions.}} Before we continue with the next case, we have to make sure that, given the existence of $f^{{\rm end}, *}_{\rm rm}$, our assumption $f_{\rm rm}^{\rm min}<f^{{\rm end}, *}_{\rm rm}$ is actually satisfied.
 Let us start from this assumption and bring it into the form

 First, note that the derivative of the right side w.r.t.\ $\chi_r$ is always negative and hence monotonically decreasing in $\chi_r$.
 This function reaches a minimum of $\left(a_0/a_{\rm eq}\right)^{3/2}$ for $\chi_r\to \infty$.
 In this case, the inequality \eqref{eq:rm_min_assumption} is indeed satisfied, and due to the monotonicity of the right-hand side, it also holds true for any other allowed value of $\chi_r$ implying that our initial assumption was justified.
 Correspondingly, we do not need to consider cases 2 or 3 since they would require $f_{\rm rm}^{\rm min}$ to be larger than the existing switch frequency $f_{\rm rm}^{{\rm end}, *}$.